dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 # SRE: Strategy: Deploying SLOs Across An Organization

 The Google SRE book outlined the theory and practice behind SLOs but fell short in providing a roadmap.
 The why was explained but not the how.
 This post outlines a strategy for deploying SLO's across an organization based on the one successful.
 It outlines the principles/constraints around the osolution and then proposses a solution that respects those constraints.
-This posts outlines a technincal strategy that allows every team to incorporates SLO's into their specific services and beging makingn decisions based on those SLO's.
+This posts outlines a technincal strategy to deploy SLO's across an organization; allowing every team to incorporates SLO's into their specific services and beging makingn decisions based on those SLO's.

 ## What is An SLO?
 This post largely assumes that the reader is already familiar with SLO's as defined by google (LINK).
 SLO's establish a link behind a service prodier (engineers) and a client, and makes that link visibile.